Tilicho Lake Trek- 11 days

 To enjoy the true beauty of the turquoise Tilicho Lake, be there in spring (March to early May) or in autumn (Late September to November).
 The lake is surrounded by bare & lush green hills along with snow-capped mountains.
 In spring, the flowers and green grasses make the surroundings utterly beautiful.
 The Autumn season, on the other hand, lets you enjoy the warm colours of nature, cool breeze, and festivity.

 Tilicho Lake in winter (December to February) has its charms.
 The surrounding hills and mountains are covered in a thick blanket of snow.
-The dazzling sunlight on the lake and snow-capped mountains are nothing less than heaven.
-However, trekking in winter to Tilicho Lake comes with many setbacks, including the trail's closure.
+The dazzling sunlight on the lake and snow-capped mountains is nothing less than heaven.
+However, trekking to Tilicho Lake in winter comes with many setbacks, including the trail's closure.
 Winter is off time, but if you make it, you'll be mesmerized by the winter beauty of the lake.

 Accommodation & Meals During The Trek